Regional variation: United Kingdom

-BBC Two has one regional service, BBC Two Wales; from 2001 to 2009, the channel carried a part-time opt-out in prime time on digital television known as BBC 2W, which carried a separate lineup of Wales-produced programming.
+BBC Two currently has two regional services, BBC Two Northern Ireland and BBC Two Wales.
+From 2001 to 2009, BBC Two Wales carried a part-time opt-out in prime time on digital television known as BBC 2W, which carried a separate lineup of Wales-produced programming.
 The service was discontinued in 2009, after which BBC Two Wales began to be broadcast in both analogue and digital, with a mix of national programmes and opt-outs for regional programmes.
-BBC Scotland previously operated a regional version of BBC Two for the country, but it was discontinued in 2019 in favour of a part-time BBC Scotland channel.
+BBC Two Scotland was discontinued in 2019 in favour of a part-time BBC Scotland channel, with the national BBC Two feed from England replacing BBC Two Scotland on television platforms.

-ITV was originally conceived as a collective of broadcasters serving different regions of the United Kingdom with regional and national programming; the franchises were originally awarded by the Independent Television Authority (ITA) through a review process.
-The implementation of the Broadcasting Act 1990 and replacement of the ITA with the ITC resulted in major changes to the structure of ITV; the previous review process was replaced by an auction, and most of the previously separate companies began to consolidate over the decade in order to be more competitive against larger conglomerates.
+ITV was originally conceived as a collective of broadcasters serving different regions of the United Kingdom with regional and national programming.
+The franchises were originally awarded by the Independent Television Authority (ITA) through a review process.
+The implementation of the Broadcasting Act 1990 and replacement of the ITA with the ITC resulted in major changes to the structure of ITV: the previous review process was replaced by an auction, and most of the previously separate companies began to consolidate over the decade in order to be more competitive against larger conglomerates.
 This resulted in two main owners across England and Wales: Carlton and Granada.
-These two companies would then merge to form ITV plc in 2004.
+These two companies then merged to form ITV plc in 2004.